dcc-cc3002/final-reality-DiegoSanma/README.md

 The first one, will be in charge of asking the state to do the action it is meant to do at the time.
 Whether that is receiving the user´s input and doing something with it or processing an enemies choice, these actions take place here.
+As a view is not currently implemented for this version, the inputs handed to the controller are variables defined inside the controller, and are manually updated for testing.
 The second one, has the sole purpose of changing the game´s state, if necessary.

 Now, starting a game requires a game controller, that when created, already begins with 3 enemies on the other team.
 Later, the user has to choose what characters to add to their party, and finally choose to start the game.
 Once that is